Smooth asymptotics for collapsing Calabi-Yau metrics: The asymptotic expansion theorem

 The $C^\infty_{\rm loc}(\C^m \times Y)$ limit $\hat\omega_\infty^\bullet = \omega_P + \hat\eta_{\infty,j,k}$ of $\hat\omega_t^\bullet = \hat\omega^\natural_{t} + \hat\gamma_{t,0} + \hat\gamma_{t,2,k} +\cdots+\hat{\gamma}_{t,j,k}+ \hat\eta_{t,j,k}$ will be a Ricci-flat K\"ahler metric uniformly equivalent to the standard $\omega_P$.
 By the Liouville Theorem from \cite{He} (see also \cite{LLZ}), we see that $\nabla^{g_P}\hat\omega_\infty^\bullet = 0$, and hence

 Going back to \eqref{blow22}, we thus obtain a contradiction because the left-hand side of \eqref{blow22} manifestly converges to zero: the denominators converge to a strictly positive constant, and the numerators all go to zero (thanks to the above $C^\infty_{\rm loc}$ vanishing of the $\hat{A}_{t,i,p,k}$'s and $\hat{\gamma}_{t,0}$, and \eqref{lioufuck}).
+This completes the proof of Case 2 when $j>0$.